 Rural settlement on State Highway 5, 45 km north-west of Napier, near Te Waka Range.
 Te Pōhue was located on a major Māori track between Ahuriri and Taupō.
 A pā was built above a nearby lake to watch out for war parties travelling down from the interior.

 The first European runholders arrived in the district in the 1850s.
-A hotel for travellers between Taupō and Napier was first built at Te Pōhue about 1869, and in the 2000s the pub is the settlement’s focal point.
+A hotel for travellers between Taupō and Napier was first built at Te Pōhue about 1869, and in the 2000s the pub was the settlement’s focal point.
 The surrounding district is primarily pastoral farmland and exotic forest.

 A literary journey